app-sre/qontract-reconcile/README.md

 - `openshift-groups`: Manages OpenShift Groups.
 - `openshift-namespaces`: Manages OpenShift Namespaces.
 - `openshift-network-policies`: Manages OpenShift NetworkPolicies.
-- `openshift-resources-annotate`: Annotates OpenShift Resources so they can be used by the `openshift-resources` integration.
 - `openshift-resources`: Manages OpenShift Resources.
 - `openshift-rolebindings`: Configures Rolebindings in OpenShift clusters.
 - `openshift-users`: Deletion of users from OpenShift clusters.